 Discover Uzbekistan : Nature (Biodiversity / Fauna & Flora)

-Vegetation is highly varied and diversified, the result of the multiplicity of reliefs and sharp differences in temperature from one region to another.
+Vegetation is highly varied and diversified, as a result of the multiplicity of landforms and the marked differences in temperature from one region to another.
 There are several geographical zones: deserts, semi-desert steppes, fertile valleys in the foothills of the Pamir and Ferghana mountains, subtropical forests on the banks of the Pianj and Amou Daria rivers, flood plains and mountain ranges.
 There are some 4,500 species, including 650 genera in 115 families.
-The only drawback to this flourishing natural environment is the catastrophic management by the Soviets, leading some specialists to speak of "ecocide".
+The only downside to this flourishing natural environment is the catastrophic management carried out by the Soviets, leading some specialists to speak of "ecocide".
 The waters carry many toxic products, including uranium.
 In some areas, atmospheric pollution is responsible for the disappearance of bird species.
-Since the turn of the century, the diversity of flora and fauna has been halved, and forestshave been reduced by 4/5ths throughout Central Asia.
+Since the turn of the century, the diversity of flora and fauna has been halved, and forestsin Central Asia have been reduced by 4/5ths.

 National parks and protected areas